gitlost-murali/InfoGAN/README.md

 # InfoGAN
-A demo script explaining InfoGAN on MNIST Dataset
+A demo script explaining [InfoGAN](https://arxiv.org/pdf/1606.03657.pdf) on MNIST Dataset

+Regarding the latent concepts, change the C vector to explore various hidden concepts.

 For a better understanding of InfoGANs, it's better to have grip on GANs, CGANs (Conditional GANs).